Winter wellbeing in Cheshire East

 As the weather turns colder, spare a thought and a little time for your neighbours.
 Neighbours may need your help, especially if they are elderly, disabled or have a chronic illness.

-Cold weather is especially dangerous for these groups - and symptoms don't just get worse during a cold spell, it can last for a few days afterwards.
+Cold weather is especially dangerous for these groups and symptoms don't just get worse during a cold spell, it can last for a few days afterwards.

-Here are a few tips to being a good winter neighbour:
+Tips for being a good winter neighbour:

 Concerned about someone you think is sleeping rough in your community.
 Let the Housing Options team know on 0300 123 5017 during office hours (Monday to Friday 9am - 5pm) or call 0300 123 5025 outside of these hours.